-PIC-EURGAST case control study (González CA, 2006): In 521,457 subjects participating to the EPIC cohort in 10 European countries, information of diet and lifestyle was collected at baseline.
-After an average of 6.5 years of follow-up, a total of 330 gastric cancer and 65 adenocarcinoma of oesophagus was used for the analysis.
-The relation between fruit and vegetable intake and gastric cancer/ adenocarcinoma of oesophagus.
-No association with total vegetable intake or specific groups of vegetables and gastric cancer risk, except for the intestinal type, where a negative association is possible regarding total vegetable (calibrated HR 0.66; 95% CI 0.35-1.22 per 100 g increase) and onion and garlic intake (calibrated HR 0.70; 95% CI 0.38-1.29 per 10 g increase).
-No evidence of association between fruit intake and gastric cancer risk was observed.
-Regarding adenocarcinoma of oesophagus, non significant negative association was found for vegetable intake).
+PIC-EURGAST case control study (González, 2006): In 521,457 subjects participating to the EPIC cohort in 10 European countries, information of diet and lifestyle was collected at baseline.
+After an average of 6.5 years of follow-up, a total of 330 gastric cancer and 65 adenocarcinomas of oesophagus was used for analysing the relation between fruit and vegetable intake and gastric cancer/adenocarcinoma of oesophagus.
+No association with total vegetable intake or specific groups of vegetables and gastric cancer risk could be detected, except for the intestinal type, where a negative association is possible regarding total vegetable (calibrated HR 0.66; 95% CI 0.35-1.22 per 100 g increase) and onion and garlic intake (calibrated HR 0.70; 95% CI 0.38-1.29 per 10 g increase).
+No evidence of association between fresh fruit intake and gastric cancer risk was observed.
+Regarding adenocarcinoma of oesophagus, non-significant negative association was found for vegetable intake.

-No conclusion in favour of garlic consumption in gastric cancer prevention.
-The same potential bias regarding the fact that garlic intakes could be simply considered markers of a healthier apply also for this study
+No conclusion in favour of garlic consumption in gastric cancer prevention can be drawn.
+The same potential bias regarding the fact that garlic intakes could be simply considered markers of a healthier lifestyle also apply for this study.

-In the Shandong Intervention Trial (You WC 2006), 2 weeks of antibiotic treatment for Helicobacter pylori reduced the prevalence of precancerous gastric lesions, whereas 7.3 years of oral supplementation with garlic extract and oil (garlic treatment) or vitamin C, vitamin E, and selenium (vitamin treatment) did not In a 14.7-year follow-up for gastric cancer incidence and cause-specific mortality among the 3365 subjects randomised the Shandon Intervention Trial (Ma JL, 2012), garlic and vitamin treatments were associated with non-statistically significant reductions in gastric cancer incidence and mortality.
+In the Shandong Intervention Trial (You, 2006), 2 weeks of antibiotic treatment for Helicobacter pylori reduced the prevalence of precancerous gastric lesions, whereas 7.3 years of oral supplementation with garlic extract and oil (garlic treatment) or vitamin C, vitamin E, and selenium (vitamin treatment) did not.
+In a 14.7-year follow-up for gastric cancer incidence and cause-specific mortality among the 3365 subjects randomised in the Shandon Intervention Trial (Ma, 2012), garlic and vitamin treatments were associated with non-statistically significant reductions in gastric cancer incidence and mortality.

-Garlic use was not associated to reduction gastric cancer incidence and mortality.
+Garlic use was not associated with reduction of gastric cancer incidence and mortality.

-In a multicenter case-control study (Sam S, 2011), dietary intakes of red meat, fat, garlic, and tomato/tomato products, as well as thorough demographic and medical characteristics, were determined in 194 cases with the newly diagnosed prostate cancer and 317 controls, without any malignant disease, admitted to the same network of hospitals.
-For garlic consumption, a borderline reduction in risk was observed (OR: 0.58, 95% CI: 0.32-1.01; P = 0.05).
+In a multicentre case-control study (Salem, 2011), dietary intakes of red meat, fat, garlic, and tomato/tomato products, as well as thorough demographic and medical characteristics, were determined in 194 cases with newly diagnosed prostate cancer and 317 controls, without any malignant disease, admitted to the same network of hospitals.
+For garlic consumption, a borderline reduction in risk was observed (OR: 0.58, 95% CI: 0.32-1.01; P=0.05).

-Interpretation limitations of this type of study and the marginal significance result does not allow any conclusion in favour of any cancer prevention effect of garlic consumption.
+Interpretation limitations of this type of study and the marginal significance result do not allow for any conclusion in favour of any cancer prevention effect of garlic consumption.

-In a case control study investigating food intake and the occurrence of oesophageal squamous cell carcinoma (Chen YK, 2009), 343 patients with OSCC and 755 cancer-free control subjects were recruited.
-Results suggest that intake of raw onions/garlic have a significant inverse association with the risk of esophageal cancer.
+In a case control study investigating food intake and the occurrence of oesophageal squamous cell carcinoma OSCC (Chen et al., 2009), 343 patients with OSCC and 755 cancer-free control subjects were recruited.
+Results suggest that intake of raw onions/garlic have a significant inverse association with the risk of oesophageal cancer.

-Non conclusion on OSCC prevention could be drawn form the results of this study.
+No conclusion on OSCC prevention could be drawn from the results of this study.
 As stated above, garlic intakes could be simply considered markers of a healthier lifestyle, which may include complex aspects of quantity and quality of diet.
-In addition, for raw onions/garlic, the authors reported hight rate of missing data from 42% to 63%.
+In addition, for raw onions/garlic, the authors reported high rate of missing data from 42% to 63%.